ros2/design/articles/WideStrings.md

 ### Bounded wide strings

-Embedded systems accepting strings may use message definitions that restrict the maximum size of a string.
+Message definitions may restrict the maximum size of a string.
 These are referred to as bounded strings.
 Their purpose is to restrinct the amount of memory used, so the bounds must be specified as units of memory.
 If a `string` field is bounded then the size is given in bytes.